schaefferaj/StDb/docs/query.rst

                             (--User-Auth='username:authpassword') to access and
                             download restricted data.
 [Default no user and password]
+        --baseurl=BASEURL   Enter the Client Base URL address.
+Note that this will overwrite the Server specification.
+[Default None]

       Channel Priority/Selection Settings:
         Settings associated with selecting the channels to retain.